antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 <a id="tSNE_dimensionality_reduction"></a>

-t-SNE high dimensionalty reduction in R2
+t-SNE high dimensionality reduction in R2
 ========================================